Decathlon/vitamin-ios/Sources/VitaminUIKit/Components/TextField/README.md

 You can manually change the `state` property, or you can set the `activeOnEditing` boolean property to `true` to automatically switch the state to `.active` when the field gets the focus (onmy if its state is not `.error`or `.success`).

+You can also decide if your `VitamintextField` should or not have leading and trailing padding, by modifying the boolean `horizontalPadding` property.
+Its default value is set to `true`, meaning leading and trailing padding are present.

-If you instantiate your `VitaminTextField` programmatically, the `initialState` and `activeOnEditing` properties must be provided through a `VitaminTextField.StateConfiguration` struct.
+If you instantiate your `VitaminTextField` programmatically, the `initialState`, `activeOnEditing` and `horizontalPadding` properties must be provided through a `VitaminTextField.StateConfiguration` struct.

 ### Validation